zettix/frontpage-carousel/README.md

 ![Screenshot from 12/30/2016](https://github.com/zettix/frontpage-carousel/blob/master/scripts/assets/frontpage_carousel.png)

 Suggested Improvements (Not really TODO):
-1 Animate users.
-They're supposed to hop around excitedly.
-2 Shadows.
+1. Shadows.
 Shadows would be great.
 You need spotlights for shadows.
 Yuck.
-3 Add some clouds or something for a roof, the top is too empty.
+2. Add some clouds or something for a roof, the top is too empty.